 Propellers are Seriously Not Fun

 A boat propeller can travel from head to toe on an average person in less than one-tenth of a second.
 The result of propeller strikes are horrific.

-With the growing number of boating activities involving towing (skiing, tubing, wake boarding, etc.), more and more people are out in the water in the middle of boat traffic.
+With the growing number of boating activities involving towing (skiing, tubing, wake boarding, etc.), more and more people are in the water in the middle of boat traffic.
 We want to make sure everyone is properly trained in maneuvering and recovering people from the water safely.

 DID YOU KNOW, A TYPICAL THREE-BLADE PROPELLER RUNNING AT 3,200 RPM CAN INFLICT 160 IMPACTS IN 1 SECOND?

-In 2019, there were 171 accidents in which at least one person was struck by a propeller.
-Collectively, these accidents resulted in 35 deaths and 155 injuries*.
+In 2021, there were 188 accidents in which a propeller struck at least one person.
+Collectively, these accidents resulted in 24 deaths and 191 injuries*.
 All of which could have been avoided with proper education.
-Obviously a propeller is out of sight, but too often it is out of mind as well.
-Add to that danger insufficient training on close maneuvering, inattentive passing boaters and incorrect procedures for dealing with persons in the water and the result can be serious injury or death.
+Obviously, a propeller is out of sight, but too often it is out of mind as well.
+Add to that, insufficient training on close maneuvering, inattentive passing boaters, and incorrect procedures for dealing with persons in the water, and the result can be serious injury or death.

 First and foremost, boat operators SHOULD always use the emergency engine cut-off device.
 Consider it the seatbelt of your boat – something you just do.

 People in the water may not be visible from the helm.
 Before starting your engine, walk around the boat and look in the water to make certain that no one is in the water near the boat.

-Be especially alert when operating in congested areas, take extra precautions near boats that are towing skiers or inflatables.
+Be especially alert when operating in congested areas, and take extra precautions near boats that are towing skiers or inflatables.